 As much as it’s a time of year to indulge and enjoy, when considering what to buy and what to ask for this year, it’s well worth putting a little thought into how another iPhone or the newest PS5 will impact the environment.

 Many Christmas gifts, like the products of those tech giants mentioned above, are produced with a detrimental effect to the planet.
 With so many presents being used briefly and then chucked in the bin, waste levels around the world rise by 25%-30%.

 So, here are our four best sustainable Christmas gift ideas, to give you some inspiration on how you can treat your friends and family this year in a responsible, environmentally friendly way.

 1. Head to Local Christmas Markets or Fairs

 Buying from your nearest market is one of the easiest and most efficient ways of turning your Christmas gift from a fossil fuel-guzzling gift into a locally produced, environmentally friendly present.

-Not only can you enjoy everything that comes with a Christmas market, i.e. amazing food, but you can rest easy knowing there are hundreds of unique gifts that have been crafted, grown, knitted, or produced, nearby.
+Not only can you enjoy everything that comes with a Christmas market, i.e. fantastic food, but you can rest easy knowing there are hundreds of unique gifts that have been crafted, grown, knitted, or produced, nearby.

-You’ll also be supporting local artisans and business people, rather than putting more money in the pocket of an Amazon, Apple or other massive multinationals.
+You’ll also be supporting local artisans and business people, rather than putting more money in the pocket of Amazon, Apple or other massive multinationals.

 2. Send Personalised Food Hampers

-You’ve got two choices here, and the one you go with depends on how much effort you want to put into a gift that will be genuinely welcomed and enjoyed, and can help out local businesses.
+You’ve got two choices here, and the one you go with depends on how much effort you want to put into a gift that will be genuinely welcomed and enjoyed and can help out local businesses.